 - The mining equipment in Armored Armadillo's stage in Mega Man X can be destroyed with concentrated firepower, but will cause instant death if touches you.
 However, it's also completely possible to simply fake it out then climb up a nearby wall to let it pass by harmlessly.

 - The same cannot be said of the advancing wall of magma in Area K of Mega Man ZX.

 - Metal Storm has one of these in level 5, but it's so slow that it'll only catch you if you're deliberately waiting.

 - Super Metroid had some rising lava pits.
 They didn't kill you right off, but they did sap your health.

-- In the Titus game Prehistorik 2, one level has you platforming your way down a giant hollow tree.
+- In the Prehistorik 2, one level has you platforming your way down a giant hollow tree.
 The screen steadily goes down and if you go completely off the top, or fall to the bottom before another platform appears, you die.
 The SNES version Prehistorik Man has no slow-descending level, but it has the tree on fire level.

 - Psychonauts has two: First takes place in an air-bubble at a bottom of a lake, and there's also a rising water level in the Meat Circus level. (shudder)

 - Rayman 2 features three walls of doom.
 One is in the cave of nightmares, where the monster pursues you down a slide - hit too many obstacles and it catches up, which means you have to start over.
 The other two are the cliff levels where the brittle bridges you hurry along break down as they are shot at.

 - The first game, in addition to a few straightly played takes, has an interesting variation, which can't really be explained very well verbally.
 See here, about 2:25 in.